 Complete preparation guide for IELTS 2019

 IELTS or the International English Language Testing System is a standardised test of English language which gauges the proficiency of non-native English speakers and is recognised internationally.
 It is managed by the British Council, IDP: IELTS Australia and Cambridge Assessment English.
-Complete preparation guide for IELTS 2019
+In this article, we will cover the Complete preparation guide for IELTS 2019.

 The test is one of the most popular proficiency tests taken by people all around the world for both work and migration.
 More than 3 million applicants have taken this test in the past year and the results are recognised by more than 10,000 organisations globally.
 Other than educational institutions, IELTS has an impactful presence professionally as well; employers, governments and multi-national corporations are in huge favour of the IELTS test in almost 140 countries globally.
 Complete preparation guide for IELTS 2019

 The IELTS test can be conducted in one of two mediums-either on paper or on a computer.
 This is an important decision to make since it is based on your convenience and knowledge of handling a computer and how well-versed you are with one.

 The decision of choosing the medium should be made keeping in mind the comfort you have with using the device and not due to any kind of external pressure since the medium is not said to have any impact on the marking of the paper attempted.
 There is no difference between the two mediums in the content, format or the level of the question paper that the applicants receive, but rather only differs in the output of the applicant.